Hair clipper

-A hair clipper, often individually called the apparent plurale tantum hair clippers (in a similar way to scissors), is a specialised tool used to cut human head hair.
+A hair clipper, often individually called the apparent plurale tantum hair clippers (in a similar way to scissors), is a specialised tool used to cut human hair.
 Hair clippers work on the same principle as scissors, but are distinct from scissors themselves and razors.
 Similar but heavier-duty implements are used to shear sheep, but are called handpieces or machine shears.

 Operating principle

 Hair clippers are made up of a pair of sharpened comb-like blades in close contact, one above the other, and the sides which slide sideways relative to each other, a mechanism which may be manual or electrical to make the blades oscillate from side to side, and a handle.
 The clipper is moved so that hair is positioned between the teeth of the comb, and cut with a scissor action when one blade slides sideways relative to the other.
 Friction between the blades needs to be as low as possible, which is attained by choice of material and finish, and frequent lubrication.